lowdefy/lowdefy-docs/tutorial/tutorial-requests-content-1.md

 #### Step 5

-Search for "sheets" and select the Google Sheets API.
+Search for "Sheets" and select the Google Sheets API.

 #### Step 6